apes-suite/musubi/paper.md

 Tristan Vlogman [@Vlogman:2025], Mengyu Wang and many students.
-The development of Musubi was partially funded by the German Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung, BMBF) in the framework of the HPC software initiative in the project HISEEM and by the European Commission in the Seventh Framework Programme in the area of Virtual Physiological Human (THROMBUS project, ICT-2009.5.3, project reference 269966).
+The development of Musubi was partially funded by the German Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung, BMBF) in the framework of the HPC software initiative in the project HISEEM, by the European Commission in the Seventh Framework Programme in the area of Virtual Physiological Human (THROMBUS project, ICT-2009.5.3, project reference 269966), by the German Research School of Simulation Sciences, the University of Siegen, the University of Twente and the German Aerospace Center, DLR.
 We are grateful for the computing time provided by LRZ in Munich and by HLRS in Stuttgart who also contributed performance evaluations within the POP project.